2017 Orlando City SC season: Major League Soccer

 The MLS schedule was released on January 12.
 Orlando City played its first regular season match in their new stadium on March 5, against their expansion rivals NYCFC.
-New expansion teams for this year are Minnesota United, led by former coach Adrian Heath, and Atlanta United.
+New expansion teams for this year are Minnesota United FC, led by former coach Adrian Heath, and Atlanta United FC.
 The squad goes into the season riding a 2-game winning streak, besting the Union at Philadelphia, and D.C.
 United at Camping World Stadium last October.

 The team announced two sellouts on February 21: the Home Opener vs. NYCFC on March 5, and the L.A.
 Galaxy on April 15.

-Officials with the Atlanta Stadium group announced on April 18 that the retractable roof will not be completed in time for their planned opening match between Atlanta United and Orlando City SC on July 30, forcing moving the game to Bobby Dodd Stadium on July 29.
+Officials with the Atlanta Stadium group announced on April 18 that the retractable roof will not be completed in time for their planned opening match between Atlanta United FC and Orlando City SC on July 30, forcing moving the game to Bobby Dodd Stadium on July 29.
 The Lions visited Mercedes-Benz Stadium on September 16, playing to a 3–3 draw, in front 70,425 fans.
 The game set an MLS attendance record, and registered as 4th-largest crowd in the world this season.